Blu3wolf/BMS-Docs/Acronyms.md

 A-A | Air to Air |
 A-G or AG | Air to Ground |
 A-LOW  or ALOW | Altitude Low | button on ICP to enter the A-LOW page in DED.
+A-Pole | | AC to target range with AMRAAM goes active with MPRF (Pitbull).
+HUD uses an M suffix for this.
 AAA | Anti Aircraft Artillery |
+AAA | Attitude Awareness Arc | HUD DGFT symbology.
 AAF | Attitude Advisory Function | LANTRIN TFR HUD warning function.
 AAR | Aerial Refueling | As in, Air to Air Refueling, or midair refueling.
 AAR | After Action Report |